henrietta-k/adapt-learning-wiki/Framework-in-five-minutes.md

 - An opportunity to structure content in more varied ways.
 - The ability to incorporate art direction throughout the course, rather than being limited to specific branding areas (such as the nav bar).
-- No more need for unnecessary pages, and extra navigation due to the designer running out of onscreen ‘real estate’.
+- No more need for unnecessary pages and extra navigation as a result of the designer running out of screen ‘real estate’.

 ### Learn your ABCs